The elegant Tachog Lhakhang is cuddled on the hills of Isuna village between the Thimphu-Paro Highway.

 It is one of Bhutan’s ultimate tourist destination

-Brief history of Tachog Lhakhang
+A brief history of Tachog Lhakhang

 Moreover, other stories reveal that when he was meditating in Phudro Goemba.

-He had an extraordinary vision of white horse (emanation of lord cherinzig) the Buddha of compassion, where Tachog Lhakhang was built.
+He had an extraordinary vision of the white horse (emanation of lord cherinzig) the Buddha of compassion, where Tachog Lhakhang was built.

-Important relics found in Tachog lhakhang
+Important relics found in Tachog Lhakhang

 You can also find the sacred stick of Lam Thangtong Gyalpo.